npr/pmp-php-sdk/README.md

 Copy this repo into your project directory, and require the classes you need at the top of your files.
 TODO: composer/packagist.

+The only requirement is a PHP version >= 5.3.

 ## Usage

 You can find some more in-depth examples in the [PMP API Docs](http://support.pmp.io/docs).
 But if you've generated an oauth client using the [Support app](http://support.pmp.io/login), you can use the SDK as follows...